-Studying abroad can encompass all of those things – to a certain extent.
+Studying abroad can encompass all of those things.
 But once you’re away from home, try to remember why you left.
-To learn – yes, about your program of study – but also about different life views, about yourself, about the world.
-And chances are you (or your parents) spent big bucks on your overseas education, so how can you make sure you’re not throwing that hard-earned cash away?
+To learn – yes, about your program of study – but also about different life views, about yourself, and the world.
+And chances are you (or your parents) are spending big bucks on your overseas education, so how can you make sure you’re not throwing that hard-earned cash away?

 That’s where this boring thing called “time management” comes in.

 So, first thing’s first: You can’t do it all in one day.
 It sounds obvious, but most of us have to learn it the hard way.
 A simple solution?
-Buy yourself a schedule book, and … start scheduling!
-It doesn’t hurt to save Friday nights for partying, and leave the “tamer” activities for week nights.
+Buy yourself a schedule book, and start scheduling!
+It doesn’t hurt to save Friday nights for partying and leave the “tamer” activities for weeknights.
 Explore your city on Mondays, meet your language exchange partner on Tuesdays, go shopping after school on Wednesdays, and try a new restaurant each Thursday.
-And, or course, don’t forget to take a day trip at least one Saturday a month!
+And, of course, don’t forget to take a day trip at least one Saturday a month!

-Now that you have your “fun” sorted, don’t forget things like your homework, keeping in touch with family back home, and washing those dirty socks!
-And if you get yourself a day planner, you can actually organize each day by the hour -- a very easy way to keep your life in check.
+Now that you have your “fun” sorted, don’t forget about your homework, keeping in touch with family back home, and washing those dirty socks!
+And if you get yourself a day planner, you can actually organize each day by the hour.
+This is a very easy way to keep your life in check.

-During your first month living abroad, you will probably find it hard to stick to a schedule, or to say ‘no’ to all those new friends, all those cool invitations, and all that exotic food.
-It’s okay to go a little crazy initially, but try to tone it down after a few weeks.
+During your first month of living abroad, you will probably find it hard to stick to a schedule or to say ‘no’ to all those new friends, cool invitations, and exotic food.
+It’s okay to go a little crazy, but tone it down after a few weeks.
 Saying ‘yes’ to everything means you will eventually be too exhausted to enjoy yourself, resulting in poor grades, poor health, and even homesickness.
-You don’t want to be responsible for ruining what should be the time of your life – so get your rest, eat well, exercise, and say ‘no’ when you start to feel overwhelmed by it all.
+You don’t want to be responsible for ruining what should be the time of your life.
+So get your rest, eat well, exercise, and say ‘no’ when you start to feel overwhelmed by it all.
 It just may mean saying ‘yes’ to an extra month (or year) abroad.